Mastering Intercity Transport in Malaysia

 Year of the East extension

-Instantly compare options for your travels in Malaysia.
+Instantly compare your options for getting around Malaysia.

-With Kuala Lumpur as a major hub (KLIA1 and Terminal 2), Malaysia has one of the most dynamic low-cost air markets in the world.
+With Kuala Lumpur as a major hub (KLIA1 and Terminal 2), Malaysia has one of the most dynamic low-cost aviation markets in the world.

 AirAsia dominates with unbeatable fares, while Malaysia Airlines offers a premium experience.
 For regional destinations (Langkawi, Redang), Firefly and Batik Air are excellent alternatives using Subang airport (closer to KL).